ome/omero-guide-scripts/docs/walkthrough.rst

   before removing them from the server with the Remove KV script.*
 ..

-We can now edit the mistakes in the .csv file and reupload the Key-Value \
+We can now make the necessary edits in the .csv file and reupload the Key-Value \
 pairs!.

 Make sure to check the :doc:`extended guide </extended_description>` to learn about what else you can \